pettarin/wiktts/README.md

 Use at your own risk, until v1.0.0 is released (and this notice disappears).
 Current TODO list:

-* add an "apply" mode to the G2P Bash scripts, to map (unknown/new) words
 * write a tool to diff IPA/mapped lexica, including a "consider one of the two lexica as ground truth" switch
 * map eSpeak phones and/or create eSpeak voice from .symbol files